LlamasAnonymous/3D_File_Mgmt/README.md

 - After bringing your downloaded folder to the new folder it will automatically sort most of the files for you

+- Hit enter on "Name" text box on main form to open the "New file" form

 # For help

 1. Start the script